Maiden Erlegh Lakes: Geography and site

 The nature reserve consists of areas of ancient and secondary woodland, grassland, a large lake, a brook, an old woodland pond and surrounding wetland habitat.
-The reserve supports a large amount of wildlife including over a 100 species of butterflies and moths, more than 50 species of birds, 50 species of fungi and over 20 species of trees.
+The reserve supports a large amount of wildlife including over 100 species of butterflies and moths, more than 50 species of birds, 50 species of fungi and over 20 species of trees.
 The site features a lake which is 2.4 hectares in area and up to 2 meters deep.
 The lake features two islands, which birds use as nesting places.

 The reserve features woodlands that contain a small pond which is the last remaining remnant of a second lake that used to occupy much of this copse area.
 On the south side of the lake is more woodland, plus a wildflower meadow and butterfly garden.

 Features

 On the island within the lake known as Swan Island a statue made out of a tree that had fallen in 2007 was revealed to the public in 2009.